Principia-Turtle/Archive/content/Hit Mechanics of Random Number Based Game.md

 Baldessarini

 ## Introduction
-Mathematically we are dealing with a pseudo random number generator which determines number of successes in a sequence of N independent experiments, each asking a yes–no question: Will it hot or not?
+Mathematically we are dealing with a pseudo random number generator which determines number of successes in a sequence of N independent experiments, each asking a yes–no question: Will it hit or not?
 Will it crit or not?
 Etc. such a system is described by Binomial distribution.

 >I assume the trials are independent of each other, meaning the game doesn't remember how many times I didn't suceed a trial to make it more likely, but rather just putting a chance of successful trial on each hit.